-The main deity of Lungshan Temple in Taipei is Guanyin Bodhisattva.
-Although it is a Buddhist temple, there are many other deities enshrined within its narrow precincts.
-This is a place where Buddhism and Taoism are combined with other indigenous religions.
-From the point of view of the visitors, it doesn't matter whether the deities are Buddhist or Taoist, as long as they are beneficial.
-It's a simple thing.
+The main deity of Lungshan Temple in Taipei is the Bodhisattva Guanyin, which means that it is a Buddhist temple.
+Although the temple is a Buddhist temple, there are also non-Buddhist deities enshrined within its narrow precincts.
+The temple is a combination of Buddhism and indigenous religions such as Taoism.
+The worshippers do not care whether the gods are Buddhist or Taoist, as long as they are beneficial to them.
+It's a cash game.

-As I wandered around the temple grounds, I came to an altar where there were also worshippers paying their respects with their eyes closed.
-As I looked at the people praying earnestly, I couldn't help but wonder what they were praying for.
-Although each deity enshrined in the temple has different benefits, the benefits are not written on the altar.
-Therefore, it is difficult for a stranger to determine which god is claiming what kind of benefit.
-However, it seemed obvious to the locals, and the locals who came into the precincts seemed to go to the desired deity without hesitation.
+As I wandered around the temple grounds, I came to an altar where some worshippers were praying with their eyes closed.
+Seeing people praying earnestly, I wondered what they were praying for.
+Although each god enshrined at the shrine has its own special blessings, they are not written on the altar.
+Therefore, it is difficult for an outsider like me to judge which god has what kind of benefit.
+However, it seems to be self-evident to the locals, and they went to the desired god without hesitation.

 Nov 2019 PEOPLE TAIWAN | |